 May Alcott wrote and set her beloved classic, Little Women,

 in 1868 at a "shelf desk" her father built especially for her.

-Fortunately, there have been no major structural changes to the house since the Alcotts' time, and on-going preservation efforts adhere to the highest standards of authenticity.
+Fortunately, there have been no major structural changes to the house since the Alcotts' time, with on-going preservation efforts adhering to the highest standards of authenticity.
 Since approximately 80% of the

 furnishings on display were owned by the Alcotts, the rooms look very much as they did when the family lived here, causing many modern-day visitors to